THE RU-486 ABORTION PILL

 The Christian Medical Association and Concerned Women For America

 have submitted a petition to the Food and Drug Administration.
-It calls for an
+It called for an

 immediate halt to the use of RU-486.